ghosertBlog/ghosertblog.github.com/source/_posts/2013-07-17-stubhub-blog.markdown

 ### 1. Python is a versatile language

 As we know, every language has its own advantage or disadvantage, like People will write C++ codes for games on Windows operation system, but no one will build a website by writing C++.
-The good news is that you could leverage Python for almost any task such as: web application, GUI desktop application, linux script or any other handy tools, and on the top of that, as "glue language" you could even invoke the other language like Java/C++ in your python code, that means your existing code base could be reused.
+The good news is that you could leverage Python for almost any task such as: web application, GUI desktop application, Linux script or any other handy tools, and on the top of that, as "glue language" you could even invoke the other language like Java/C++ in your python code, that means your existing code base could be reused.

 ### 2. Python is more productive